Let's talk about the big two drinks: alcohol and caffeine.

 And on top of that, alcohol consumption can actually worsen insomnia.

-So, for a good sleep we recommend you to try Bedphones paired with some relaxing music on a comfy couch instead of regular nightcap.
+And, for an even better night's sleep, we recommend you to try Bedphones paired with some relaxing music or a soothing podcast on a comfy couch instead of regular nightcap.